Visualizing definitional divergence in high-dimensional data by manifold alignment: Application to 3D right ventricular strain computations: Appendix A: Computational details of the manifold alignment

 where $\sigma$ is the width of the kernel defining the affinity matrix, and

 where $\mathbf{w_i^m}$ is the $i$-th row of the affinity matrix $\mathbf{W}^m$.
-Variants and discussion around such formulations can be found in \cite{Clough:PAMI:2019,DiFolco:MedIA:2022}. \blueC{This formulation is somehow comparable to angular-based similarity matrices used for inter-modality correspondences, as proposed in multimodal clustering approaches \cite{Wang:MM:2014}.}
+Variants and discussion around such formulations \blueCNN{(including alternative measures of similarity between samples, in particular for the inter-modality correspondences)} can be found in \cite{Clough:PAMI:2019,DiFolco:MedIA:2022}. \blueC{This formulation is somehow comparable to angular-based similarity matrices used for inter-modality correspondences, as proposed in multimodal clustering approaches \cite{Wang:MM:2014}.}

-Equation \ref{eq:MML_large} can be reformulated using a block matrix $\mathbb{W} \in \mathbb{R}^{M K \times M K}$, whose diagonal and extra-diagonal blocks are the matrices $\mathbf{W}^m$ and $\mathbf{M}^{mn}$, respectively \blueC{(see the demonstration in the Supplementary Material of \cite{DiFolco:MedIA:2022})}.
+Equation \ref{eq:MML_large} can be reformulated using a block matrix $\mathbb{W} \in \mathbb{R}^{M K \times M K}$, whose diagonal and extra-diagonal blocks are the matrices $\mathbf{W}^m$ and $\blueCN{\mathbf{V}^{mn}}$, respectively \blueC{(see the demonstration in the Supplementary Material of \cite{DiFolco:MedIA:2022})}.
 This matrix formulation leads to solving:

 where $\mathbb{L} = \mathbf{D}_{\mathbb{W}} - \mathbb{W}$ and $\mathbf{D}_{\mathbb{W}}$ is a diagonal matrix such that $\mathbf{D}_{\mathbb{W} ii} = \sum_j \mathbb{W}_{ij}$.
 Eq.\ref{eq:MML_matrix} amounts at solving the generalized eigenvalue problem $\mathbb{L} \mathbf{f} = \lambda \mathbf{D}_{\mathbb{W}} \mathbf{f}$, where $\lambda$ and $\mathbf{f}$ stand for the eigenvalues and eigenvectors, respectively.
 In practice, we solve $\mathbb{P} \mathbf{f} = (1-\lambda) \mathbf{f}$, where $\mathbb{P} = \mathbf{D}_{\mathbb{W}}^{-1/2} \mathbb{W} \mathbf{D}_{\mathbb{W}}^{-1/2}$ is symmetric, which corresponds to working with the normalized graph Laplacian.